A New Approach to Laplacian Solvers and Flow Problems: Results for General Weighted Graphs

-We now give an overview of how the proofs for Lemma \ref{lem:ring} and Lemma \ref{lem:regulargraph} work for the results concerning the voltage problem.
-The main framework for these proofs is the same as the one used in the previous section to investigate the behavior of the min-sum algorithm applied to the flow problem.
+We now give an overview of the results in the voltage case.
+The main framework for these results is the same as the one used in the previous section to investigate the behavior of the Min-Sum algorithm applied to the flow problem.
 For this reason, as outlined at the beginning of Section \ref{sec:proofs}, here we only discuss in details the parts of the proofs that present major differences compared to the flow problem.
-The reader should not confuse the new quantities that we are about to introduce with the analogous quantities that were previously defined in Section \ref{proofs:flow}.
-Even if we use much of the same notation, the new quantities are now supported on a different graph, i.e., on the computation tree for the voltage problem.